nmshd/cns-transport/README_dev.md

 -   Check if you have got absolute "src/" or "/" includes somewhere and change them to relative ones ("../")
 -   Check if you have a cyclic reference somewhere (sometimes quite hard to find).
 In general, no class should include something from the root's index.ts export (looks like import \* from "../../")
 -   Check if you have "/dist" as suffix for includes (e.g. "@nmshd/crypto/dist").
-This usually works fine within NodeJS, however Webpack (Browser Build) has some issues therein, resulting e.g. in the crypto lib being copied into the core lib.
+This usually works fine within NodeJS, however Webpack (Browser Build) has some issues therein, resulting e.g. in the crypto lib being copied into the transport lib.
 It should be fixed, but you never know...

 ### Something about duplicate private properties